There were three of us in this marriage, it was a bit crowded.

 With those infamous words, the late Diana, Princess of Wales, blew the lid off her husband, Prince Charles’s, long-standing affair with Camilla Parker-Bowles on prime-time television to a mesmerised nation.

 Royalty in previous years did not have the luxury of a publicly televised tear fest to name and shame.
 Their marital strife was conducted in private but was no less complex.
 One of the most beautiful chateaus in the Loire Valley in France, the Chateau de Chenonceau, was caught up in such a love triangle.
+If you visit any chateaux in the Loire Valley, you must visit Chenonceau which is an easy day trip from Paris.

 - 1 The Royal Love Triangle